Relive the 90s Fashion Decade With These 85 Iconic Trends

 Neomi Campbell, Britney Spears, Demi Moore, Sarah Jessica Parker, Madonna, Paula Abdul

-In 90s fashion, hair scrunchies hold the synonym of getting ready for elementary school.
+In the 90s, hair scrunchies are synonymous with getting ready for elementary school.

 Wearing scrunchies in the 90s felt fresh and ready for a fitness session; nowadays, it feels romantic and luxurious.